A capsule look at the Indians-Astros playoff series

 Matchups:

 First postseason meeting between these teams. ...
 Indians faced Astros twice in May, losing two of three games at Minute Maid Park before splitting four-game series with defending World Series champions in Cleveland.
-Indians were outscored 45-29 in those seven games. ...
+Houston outscored Cleveland 45-29 overall. ...
 Cleveland won 8-6 and 10-9 slugfests over Houston in final two games, taking the finale on Greg Allen’s walk-off homer in 14th inning. ...
 Indians batted just .229 against Houston pitchers. ...
 Lindor had major issues against the Astros, batting only .097 (3 for 31) and striking out seven times.
 His career average is just .201 vs. Houston. ...
 One bright spot for Cleveland’s offense was Encarnacion, who batted .346 (9 for 26) with two homers, five RBIs and scored seven runs.
 He was only Indians regular to hit over .300. ...
 Kluber dominated in two starts, going 1-0 with 1.35 ERA and 17 strikeouts. ...
 Indians bench coach Brad Mills was Astros manager from 2010-12. ...
 Cleveland is 10-6 at Houston since 2014. ...
-Houston outscored Cleveland 45-29 during regular season. ...
 Indians ranked second in MLB with .259 batting average and Astros were seventh at .255. ...
 Astros led majors with 3.11 ERA and Indians were ninth at 3.77. ...
 Encarnacion batted .417 with two homers and four RBIs in 2016 ALDS for Toronto against Texas. ...
 Bauer, who recently returned from broken leg, might start Game 4 for Cleveland — but could be used out of the bullpen in the first three games.
 He missed more than a month late in season but looked good in nine innings over three appearances in September and should be ready.
 He ended the season ranked second in AL in ERA.

 Big Picture: